 3. Parallax Website

 A parallax website includes fixed images in the background that you can keep in place and you can scroll down the page to see different parts of the image.
 With basic knowledge of HTML and CSS, you can give a parallax effect to a website.
 Using the parallax effect in web designing is really popular and it gives beautiful look and feels to the webpage.
 Give it a try and divide the whole page into three to four different sections.
 Set 3-4 background images, align the text for different sections, set margin and padding, add background-position and other CSS elements and properties to create a parallax effect.
-You can take help from Parallax Website.
+You can take help from the link given below.

 4. Landing Page

 A landing page is another good project you can make using HTML and CSS but it requires a solid knowledge of these two building blocks.
 You will be using lots of creativity while making a landing page.
 You will practice how to add footer and header, create columns, align-items, divide the sections and a lot of things.
 You will have to use CSS carefully keeping in mind that different elements do not overlap with each other.
 You will also take care of color combinations, padding, margin, space between sections, paragraphs, and boxes.
 Color combinations should go well with each other for different sections or backgrounds.
-You can take help from the link given below.

 5. Restaurant Website

 Showcase your solid knowledge of HTML and CSS creating a beautiful webpage for a restaurant.
 Making a layout for a restaurant will be a bit complicated than previous project examples.
 You will be aligning the different food items and drinks using a CSS layout grid.
 You will be adding prices, images and you need to give it a beautiful look and feel as well using the proper combination of colors, font-style and images.
 You can add pictures gallery for different food items, you can also add sliding images for a better look.
 Add links for redirection to internal pages.
 Make it responsive setting a viewport, using media queries and grid.
-You can take help from Restaurant Website.
+You can take help from the link given below.

 6. An Event or Conference Webpage

 You can make a static page holding an event or conference.
 People who are interested in attending the conference create a register button for them.
 Mention different links for speaker, venue and schedule at the top in the header section.
 Describe the purpose of the conference or the category of people who can get benefit from this conference.
 Add an introduction and images of the speaker, venue detail and the main purpose of the conference on your webpage.
 Divide the page into sections, add header and footer showcasing the menu.
 Use proper background color that can go well with each other for various sections.
-Choose a decent font style and font color that matches the theme of your web page.
+Choose a descent font style and font color that matches the theme of your web page.
 It requires HTML/HTML5 and CSS knowledge in depth.
-You can take help from the Style Conference.
+You can take help from the link given below.

 7. Music Store Page

 If you are a music lover you can make a webpage for it.
 It requires HTML5/CSS3 knowledge.
 Add a suitable background image describing the purpose or what the page is all about.
 In the header section add different menus.
 Add buttons, links, images and some description about the collection of songs available.
 At the bottom mention the links for shopping, store, career or contact details.
 You can also add other features on your webpages such as a trial option, gift cards or subscription.
 Make it responsive setting viewport or using media queries and grid.
-You can take help from the myTunes.
+You can take help from the link given below.

 8. Photography Site

 If you have in-depth knowledge of HTML5 and CSS3, you can make a one-page responsive photography site.
 Use flexbox and media queries for responsiveness.
 Add the company name with an image (related to photography) on the top (landing page).
 Below that showcase your work adding multiple images.
 Mention the contact detail of the photographer at the bottom (footer).
 Add a button to view your work.
 This button will directly bring you down to the images section.
 You need to take care of the margin, padding, color combination, font-size, font-style, image size and styling of a button.
-You can take help from the Acme Photography.
+You can take help from the link given below.

 9. Personal Portfolio

 With knowledge of HTML5 and CSS3, you can also create your portfolio.
 Showcase your work samples and skills in your portfolio with your name and pictures.
 You can also add your CV there and host your complete portfolio on GitHub account.
 In your header section mention some menus like about, contact, work or services.
 At the top add one of your images and introduce yourself there.
 Below that add some work samples and at last (footer) add contact information or social media account.
-You can take help from the Personal Portfolio.
+You can take help from the links given below.